UHHRobotics22-23/MarimbaBot/HOWTO.md

 Then hold the holder in to gripper and change it to *basic_closed*.

 Note: When restarting the robot / ros the gripper sometimes opens and closes, be ready to catch it if necessary.

+### 4. Calibration of the Marimba Position
+The marimba in our environment is expected to be in a specific orientation for each run.
+The debug sequences are used to hit the outermost keys at the center.
+Through 2-3 iterations of adjusting the marimba such that the center of these keys is hit, the calibration of the marimba is possible.

+For the system to be ready run (skip if already started in previous step)

+    roslaunch marimbabot_bringup marimbabot_ur5_bringup.launch

+Further the command gui has to be started to run the testing sequences.

+    rosrun marimbabot_behavior commandGUI.py

+A gui window will appear with the option to input play sequences.
+The both outermost notes are **c'4** and **c'''4**.
+For hitting them repeatedly, input the notes separated by a space, confirm, read and finally play them.

+The full scale is available as a present for testing all notes.
+Using the chord testing program, the 2nd mallet can also be tested and further adjustments to the position be made.